-In general, an NEO who remained employed through October 31, 2023 (the last day of the fiscal year) but voluntarily terminated employment immediately thereafter, or was terminated immediately thereafter in a "for Cause" termination, would be eligible to (1) receive his or her annual incentive amount earned for fiscal 2023 under the annual incentive plan (subject to any discretionary downward adjustment or elimination by the HRC Committee prior to actual payment, and to any applicable clawback policy), (2) exercise his or her vested stock options up to three months following a voluntary termination, and up to the date of termination of his or her vested benefits, if any, under the HP 401(k) and pension plans.
-An NEO who terminated employment before October 31, 2023, either voluntarily or in a "for cause" termination would generally not have been eligible to receive any amount under the annual incentive plan with respect to the fiscal year in which the termination occurred, except that the HRC Committee has the discretion to pay prorated bonus amounts to individuals on leave of absence or in non-pay status, as well as in connection with certain voluntary severance incentives, workforce reductions, and similar programs.
+In general, an NEO who remained employed through October 31, 2023 (the last day of the fiscal year) but voluntarily terminated employment immediately thereafter, or was terminated immediately thereafter in a "for Cause" termination, would be eligible to (1) receive his or her annual incentive amount earned for fiscal 2023 under the annual incentive plan (subject to any discretionary downward adjustment or elimination by the HRC Committee prior to actual payment, and to any applicable clawback policy), (2) exercise his or her vested stock options up to three months following a voluntary termination, and up to the date of termination in the case of termination "for cause," (3) receive a distribution of vested amounts deferred or credited under the EDCP, and (4) receive a distribution of his or her vested benefits, if any, under the HP 401(k) and pension plans.
+An NEO who terminated employment before October 31, 2023, either voluntarily or in a "for cause" termination, would generally not have been eligible to receive any amount under the annual incentive plan with respect to the fiscal year in which the termination occurred, except that the HRC Committee has the discretion to pay prorated bonus amounts to individuals on leave of absence or in non-pay status, as well as in connection with certain voluntary severance incentives, workforce reductions, and similar programs.